ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-how-to-set-up-a-dynamics-crm-connection.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assisted Setup**, and then choose the related link.
 2. Choose **Set up a connection to Microsoft Dataverse** to start the assisted setup guide.
-3. Podle potřeby vyplňte pole.
+3. Vyplňte pole podle potřeby.

 > [!NOTE]
 > If you aren't prompted to sign in with your administrator account, it's probably because pop-ups are blocked.
 To sign in, allow pop-ups from `https://login.microsoftonline.com`.